← Back to wiki

 supplementsupplementmicronutrientlongevity-diet

-Taking a multivitamin containing vitamin D, E, magnesium, A, calcium, potassium, and K every 2–3 days recommended as nutritional insurance
+Taking a multivitamin containing vitamin D, E, magnesium, A, calcium, potassium, and K every 2–3 days is recommended as nutritional insurance in the Longevity Diet -- compensating for common dietary deficiencies without providing toxically high doses of any single micronutrient.

 Why It Matters for Longevity